tazjin/kontemplate/README.md

 Feel free to contribute pull requests, file bugs and open issues with feature suggestions!

+Kontemplate is licensed under the GPLv3, a copy of the license and its terms can be found in the `LICENSE` file.

 Please follow the [code of conduct](CODE_OF_CONDUCT.md).

 [Kontemplate]: http://kontemplate.works